s53zo/Hamradio_copilot/README.md

 This script connects to a DX Cluster server via telnet, retrieves spotted callsign information, and stores it in a local SQLite database (`callsigns.db`).
 It filters the data based on the specified ITU Zone and enriches it with additional information like band and CQZone.

-Added option is to connect t PSK Reporter feed via MQTT.
+Added option is to connect to PSK Reporter feed via MQTT instead of telnet connectiomn to RBN.
 See http://mqtt.pskreporter.info.

 **Features:**